ONLYOFFICE/document-server-integration/web/documentserver-example/java/README.md

 ## For Linux

 ### Step 1.
-Download and Install Document Server
+ONLYOFFICE Docs

 Download and install ONLYOFFICE Docs (packaged as Document Server).

-See the detailed guide to learn how to install Document Server [for Windows](https://helpcenter.onlyoffice.com/installation/docs-developer-install-windows.aspx), [for Linux](https://helpcenter.onlyoffice.com/installation/docs-developer-install-ubuntu.aspx), or [for Docker](https://helpcenter.onlyoffice.com/server/developer-edition/docker/docker-installation.aspx).
+See the detailed guide to learn how to install Document Server [for Linux](https://helpcenter.onlyoffice.com/installation/docs-developer-install-ubuntu.aspx).

 ### Step 2.
 Install the prerequisites and run the website with the editors